 The city places a high priority on access to affordable housing for its residents and has committed to that through funding housing rehabilitation, homeownership, and new construction activities.
 These goals will be carried out, in part, by the city, local non-profit organizations and developers that rehabilitate existing housing, construct new affordable houses, or repair existing houses for resale to low-to-moderate income first-time homebuyers.
 In addition, the city shall continue to seek creative ways to provide affordable housing opportunities and a means for obtaining such.
-The Annual Action Plan must specify goals for the number of homeless, non-homeless, and special needs households to be supported within the program year as outlined in the tables below:
+The Annual Action Plan must specify goals for the number of homeless, non-homeless, and special needs households to be supported within the program year as outlined in the tables below.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

 Non-Homeless 26

 Special-Needs 11

 Total 37

+Coble 59 One Vear Coals for Affordable Housing by Support Requirement

-Table 63 - One Year Goals for Affordable Housing by Support Requirement
+Table 58 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 0

 The Production of New Units 6

 Rehab of Existing Units 28

 Acquisition of Existing Units 3

 Total 37

-Table 64 - One Year Goals for Affordable Housing by Support Type
+Table 59 - One Year Goals for Affordable Housing by Support Type Discussion

-AP-60 Public Housing - 91.220(h)
+AP-60 Public Housing - 91.220(h) Introduction